element207/element207.github.io/_posts/2017-08-22-OSG-HelloWorld-Example-Qt.md

 # Compile and Run

-> A 3D model should be displayed in screen correctly.
+> A 3D model should be displayed on the screen correctly.

 ![HelloOsg run][HelloOsg run]